 Market Day at Waltham Cross

 Waltham Cross has markets most Wednesdays and Fridays.
 It is my local market, just under a mile away from home.
-At the time of this trip (15 April 2020) the lockdown for the Covid-19 pandemic had been in force for 3 weeks.
+Three visits were made for this article – 15 April 2020, when the lockdown for the Covid-19 pandemic had been in force for 3 weeks; 3 June, when street markets could re-open; 17 June, when non-essential shops could also be open.

 Walking to Waltham Cross revealed the times were unusual and was a taste of what would be found at the Cross.
 Most shops were closed, the plumbers’ merchant and a few local grocery shops being the exceptions.
 The cafes were closed.
 The pubs were closed.
 Usually it would not be easy to cross Crossbrook Street because of the traffic.
 Today it would be no problem.
 There was but little traffic.